 T. Gregory (Greg) Dewey, Ph.D., became the ninth president of Albany College of Pharmacy and Health Sciences on July 1, 2014.
-Since joining the College, Dr. Dewey has helped introduce a number of initiatives related to the expansion and growth of the College.
+Since joining the College, Dr. Dewey has helped introduce a number of initiatives related to the expansion and growth of the school.

 He has worked closely with members of the ACPHS community on the development and refinement of the Strategic Agenda which outlines five objectives key to the College's future growth.